-- No information given other than "There is a bomb in the building" - Use the Bomb Threat Checklist to assist, this will ensure all aspects are covered see page 21 - Call Police on 111 - If practicable to do so, call (Unisafe), state you have received a "non-specific bomb threat" and provide as many details as you can - Evacuate the area, leave doors and windows open - If a suspicious object is found in your area LEAVE IT AS IT IS.
+- No information given other than "There is a bomb in the building" - Use the Bomb Threat Checklist to assist, this will ensure all aspects are covered see next page - Call Emergency Services (111 Police), state you have received a "Non-Specific Bomb Threat" and provide as many details as you can then call security - Evacuate the area, leave doors and windows open If a suspicious object is found in your area LEAVE IT AS IT IS.

-Bomb threat checklist - Page 20
+Bomb threat checklist - pg.
+26